tbttin/notes/makes/gnu-make-manual.md

   `unexport` it). `MAKEFILES` is exported if you set it to anything.

 - `make` automatically passes down variable values that were defined on the command line, by putting them in the `MAKEFLAGS` variable.
-See [Communicating Options to a Sub-`make`].

-- Variables are *not* normally passed down if they were created by default by `make` (see [Variables Used by Implicit Rules]).
-The sub-`make` will define these for itself.

 - `export` and `unexport` example: